avdhoot13/knowledge_representation_reasoning/README.md

 # knowledge_representation_reasoning

 ------------------------------------ Below Instruction are only for ubuntu system ------------------------------------

+Make sure python_version >= 3.8 has been already installed in your system

 This code is based on John Conway's Game of Life